Església de Sant Esteve de Bixessarri

 Església de Sant Esteve de Bixessarri is a church located in Bixessarri, Sant Julià de Lòria, Andorra, that was constructed in 1701, using Baroque architecture.
 The church that existed in Bixessarri before Església de Sant Esteve de Bixessarri is believed to have been in ruins at the time of its construction.
 The Cultural Heritage of Andorra registered the church as an asset of cultural interest on 16 July 2003, and preservation work was done for the site in 2022.

 History

-Església de Sant Esteve de Bixessarri located in the town of Bixessarri, in the parish of Sant Julià de Lòria.
+Església de Sant Esteve de Bixessarri is located in the town of Bixessarri, in the parish of Sant Julià de Lòria.
 Construction of the church was completed in 1701.
 There is no documented mention of a church Bixessarri prior to the construction of Església de Sant Esteve de Bixessarri.
 The Gran Enciclopèdia Catalana states that it is possible that the previous church was in ruins before the construction of the new church.

 The Cultural Heritage of Andorra listed the church as an asset of cultural interest on 16 July 2003.
 The church area was delimited by the Andorran Ministry of Culture in 2012.
 In 2022, €8,254.44 were awarded for preventive maintenance and conservation of thirteen properties listed as assets of cultural interests, including Església de Sant Esteve de Bixessarri.